-Bologna v AC Milan
+Ibrahimovic scores at both ends in win

 Post update

-Musa Barrow (Bologna) wins a free kick in the defensive half.
+Mattias Svanberg (Bologna) wins a free kick in the attacking half.

-Goal!
-Bologna 2, AC Milan 2.
-Musa Barrow (Bologna) right footed shot from the centre of the box to the bottom right corner.
-Assisted by Roberto Soriano with a through ball.

 Post update

+Attempt saved.
+Marko Arnautovic (Bologna) left footed shot from a difficult angle on the left is saved in the centre of the goal.
+Assisted by Mattias Svanberg.

-Foul by Fodé Ballo-Touré (AC Milan).
+Foul by Alexis Saelemaekers (AC Milan).